forcedotcom/cli/releasenotes/sf/README.md

     sf jwt org login
     ```

     But wait, there’s more.
 If you remember only part of a command, run the partial command anyway to see a handy list of all the commands that contain that part.
 Use arrows to highlight the one you want, then press return to choose it.
-For example, let's say you want to list all your orgs, but can't remember the exact command name.
+For example, let's say you want to list all your environments, but can't remember the exact command name.
 Try this:

     ```bash
     sf list